SonarSource/sonar-python/integration-tests/Readme.txt

-This directory contains automated smoke tests for a build of the Sonar C++ Community Plugin.
+This directory contains automated smoke tests for a build of the Sonar Python Plugin.
 This testsuite will check if the current build (the .jar archive) does basically work (can be installed, can be booted with, can run a basic analysis etc.) with Sonar versions you care about.